gwhgerman/SoFiA-2/README.md

 ## Installation

 If you are keen to test SoFiA 2 on your computer, please download and extract the source code into a directory of your choice.
 Then execute the `compile.sh` script to compile the software using the GCC compiler.
+Please ensure that you follow the instructions printed at the end of the compilation process to finalise the installation.
 Note that SoFiA 2 is still experimental and there is no documentation available.
 We do not recommend to use SoFiA 2 in production mode at this point in time.

 ## Feedback